voelzmo/codex/questions.md

 above and apply again to incrementally change your infrastructure.
 ```

+aws.tf is not really _hard-coded_ to use us-west-2.
+It
+provides that as a default region if you didn't choose one.
+You
+can set this in your `aws.tfvars` file, where you set up your
+access key / secret key / etc. **-jhunt**

 2. Which then on the next `make apply` led me to this wonder of subnets....
 ```
 Error applying plan: